davidgfitzgerald/svelte-components/notes/devlog.md

 Just used the inbuilt [lucia](https://lucia-auth.com/) authentication and customised the app such that all routes are protected with auth by default.
 Was relatively painless to adapt.

+## Tailwind

+Going to acquaint myself with a bit of tailwind and style the `/login` page